Pet Burial Laws by State: Complete 2026 Guide

 Can I bury multiple pets together?

 Yes, if individual burial is allowed, multiple pets can typically be buried together following the same regulations.
+Ensure the combined burial is still at the required depth — plan for at least 3-4 feet to be safe.

 What about pet burial containers?